dane-king/CodeExamples/src/main/java/threading/ReadMe.md

 	}
 	```
 + Synchronize
-	+ newer ways with count down latch, and old ways with syncronized
+	+ newer ways with count down latch, and old ways with synchronized

 ##### Patterns that could be not thread safe
 - check-then-act